Aniket-404/MERN-Stack-Sales-Analytics-Dashboard/README.md

-# MERN Stack Coding Challenge 🚀
+# MERN Stack Sales Analytics Dashboard 🚀

 ## Overview

-Welcome to the **MERN Stack Coding Challenge**!
+Welcome to the **MERN Stack Sales Analytics Dashboard**!
 This project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and provides insights into sales data.
 Users can select a month and view statistics through interactive tables and bar charts, making it easy to visualize key sales metrics.

 ## Features ✨